 Asus Wi-Fi routers’ features: Core vs gaming

-Most, if not all, Asus Wi-Fi 6 routers and their Wi-Fi 5 counterparts share what I call the core features, no matter what tier, Wi-Fi standard, or series it belongs to.
+Most, if not all, Asus Wi-Fi 6 routers and their Wi-Fi 5 counterparts share what I call the core features, no matter what tier, Wi-Fi standard, or series.
 And that includes purpose-built mesh systems, such as the ZenWiFi series or the Lyra Trio.

 Asus Wi-Fi routers’ core features

 Below is the list of what you can expect.
-Generally, higher-end routers have better support for these features, of which some require extra recourses.
+Generally, higher-end routers have better support for these features, of which some require extra resources.

 A few of the items listed below are not (fully) available to certain broadcasters.
 In that case, I will point out the exceptions according to my experience.

 Also, note that just because a router can do many things doesn’t mean you should use them simultaneously — especially among USB-related apps.

 Universal setting restoration